hazelcast/hazelcast-reference-manual/src/WebSessionReplication.md

 This section explains how you can cluster your web sessions using Servlet Filter, Tomcat, and Jetty based solutions.
 Each web session clustering is explained in the following subsections.

 [Filter](#filter-based-web-session-replication) based web session replication has the option to use a map with High-Density Memory Store to keep your session objects.
-Note that High-Density Memory Store is available in <font color="##153F75">**Hazelcast Enterprise HD**</font>.
+Note that High-Density Memory Store is available in <font color="##153F75">**Hazelcast IMDG Enterprise HD**</font>.
 Please refer to the [High-Density Memory Store section](#high-density-memory-store) for details on this feature.